nevans/d_heap/benchmarks/v0.6.1-17-g8c72ca2-sse-avx/README.md

 This was an experiment to see if searching for the min index via `<immintrin.h>` vector extensions would be faster than a simple `for` loop (after compiler optimizations and CPU pipelines' branch prediction).

-The results were mixed: It is a speedup for larger `d` values especially on larger heaps.
-Unfortunately it was a significant slowdown for the ideal `d` values on "normal" sized heaps.
+The results were mixed: It is a speedup in some cases, especially larger `d` values or larger heaps.
+The `push_n_pop_n` benchmark runs as fast or faster across the board.
+But the `push_pop` benchmark _seemed_ to indicate it was a significant slowdown for most `d` values and on "normal" sized heaps.

-And in any case, it was an enormous jump in code complexity for speedups that were only apparent on very _very_ large heaps (e.g. ~10 million entries).
+My current hypothesis is that `sift-down` and the `push_pop` benchmark both suffer from non-random biases based on the `n % d`.
+Because that benchmark always maintains the exact same two sizes--pushing onto a size `n` heap and popping from a size `n + 1` heap--it leads to biases for specific `d` values.
+The benchmark should be fixed by introducing some "jitter" that will occasional add an extra `push` or `pop` to test the heap sizes between and `n - d/2` up to `n + d/2` thus hitting every single value of `n % d`.

 One of the issues may be that, at the volumes were talking about, there are big slowdowns just to add a single new `if` statement to the `sift-down` operation,